A network for new and aspiring library professionals

 Journal of Radical Librarianship – an open access journal about critical library and information theory and practice.

-Institutional repositories Institutional repositories: your institution should have a repository, you can use this to view previous dissertations.
+Your institution should have a repository, you can use this to view previous dissertations.
 Most institutions have made their repositories Open Access.

 Here are a few examples: Manchester Metropolitan University